This story was updated on 10 September 2019.

 Luckily the Strand Hotel was there to keep the cold and wet outside.
 At the fear of sounding like a brochure for the place, it really does have everything under one roof.
-Apart from comfortable rooms, it also has two restaurants to choose from (fish or meat) and a craft brewery.
+Apart from comfortable rooms, it also has three restaurants to choose from (fish or meat), Italian and a craft brewery.
 The brewery didn’t produce anything near as glorious as Tafel, but it’s worth tasting if you’re in the mood for something different.

 After a lovely night’s rest, we were up bright and early for a cruise around the harbour and an active oyster farm.